 Policy Student Involvement and Learner Voice Policy SS 76

 Document owner Meryl Green, Principal & CEO

 Date first implemented September 2021

-Date last reviewed January 2023
+Date last reviewed September 2024

-Date of next review January 2025
+Date of next review September 2026

 Date governor-approved January 2023

-Associated documents Student Involvement and Learner Voice Strategy 22-23
+Associated documents Student Involvement and Learner Voice Strategy

-SU Board Constitution

 EDI Policy

-Reference documents -

 Initial reviewing body Learner Voice Lead / Senior Leadership Team

 Final approval body Standards and Effectiveness Committee

 Published on website Yes

 Purpose Derwen College is committed to seeking, analysing and acting upon learner voice and involving learners meaningfully in key aspects of its operation.
-Leaders and Managers at all levels of the organisation believe that by ensuring learners have direct involvement in shaping their own college experience significant benefits can be gained in the following areas: • the quality of student experience • positive student outcomes • responsiveness to student need • the level of student satisfaction • the level of stakeholder satisfaction • continuous improvement of the College offer Scope This policy applies to: Equality, Diversity & Inclusivity "[Derwen] College is committed to promoting equality, good relations and to challenging discrimination.
+Leaders and Managers at all levels of the organisation believe that by ensuring learners have direct involvement in shaping their own college experience significant benefits can be gained in the following areas: the quality of student experiencepositive student outcomes responsiveness to student need the level of student satisfaction the level of student satisfaction the level of stakeholder satisfaction continuous improvement of the College offer Scope This policy applies to: Equality, Diversity & Inclusion "[Derwen] College is committed to promoting equality, good relations and to challenging discrimination.
 This is reflected in all College policies, procedures, processes and practices."
 Derwen College Equal Opportunities Policy Derwen College's ethos is to embrace diversity, to offer equality of opportunity, and to treat every individual fairly and with respect.
-Equality, diversity and inclusivity are embedded throughout the organisation.
+Equality, diversity and inclusion are embedded throughout the organisation.
 This policy should be applied in accordance with this ethos.
-If you would like a copy of this document in a different format, such as large print, please contact the Human Resources Department who will provide help with alternative formats.
+Derwen College is committed to ensuring an inclusive environment with a mix of sexes across most of its residences/accommodation.
+The following characteristics do not impact upon the allocation of accommodation and will not be taken into consideration in the event that this information is disclosed to the College: Gender identity